Sumrix/LiteRP/README.md

 ## Quick Start
 - Download the executable for your platform from the [latest release](https://github.com/Sumrix/LiteRP/releases/latest).
-- Run it.
->If you see warnings, choose *Run anyway*.
-This is a beta release, such warnings may appear.

-## Quick Start
-- Download the executable for your platform from the [latest release](https://github.com/Sumrix/LiteRP/releases/latest).
 - **Windows**: run `LiteRP-win-x64.exe`.
   If you see a warning about an unknown publisher, click *Run anyway*.
 - **Linux/macOS**: before first run, make the file executable: